-Pin assignments and definitions
+Pin Assignments and Definitions

 Pin Function Definition

 1 RD Active low, will enable a processor to read all registers in the display.

 2 CLK I/O If CLK SEL (pin 3) is low, then expect an external clock source into this pin.
 If CLK SEL is high, then this pin will be the master or source into this pin.
 If CLK SEL is high, then this pin will be the master or source for all other devices which have CLK SEL low.

-3 CLK SEL CLOCK SELECT determines the action of pin 2.
+3 CLKSEL CLOCK SELECT determines the action of pin 2.
 CLK I/O, see the section on Cascading for an example.

 4 RST Reset.
-Must be held low until V {CC} >4.5 V. Reset is used only to synchronize blinking and will not clear the display.
+Used to synchronize blinking.
+Will not clear the display.
+The reset pulse should be less than 1 ms

 5 CE1 Chip enable (active high).

 6 CE0 Chip enable (active low).

 7 A2 Address input (MSB).

 8 A1 Address input.

 9 A0 Address input (LSB).

 10 GND Ground.

-Pin assignments and definitions (continued)
+Pin Assignments and Definitions (continued)